MioQuispe/ice.ts/README.md

-# Crystal CLI/SDK
+# ICE CLI/SDK

-Crystal is a powerful command-line tool and SDK that simplifies and automates complex `dfx` tasks for Internet Computer developers.
+ICE is a powerful command-line tool and SDK that simplifies and automates complex `dfx` tasks for Internet Computer developers.
 It provides a TypeScript interface for managing canisters, making your development workflow more efficient and type-safe.

 ## 🚀 Key Features

-- **TypeScript-based Configuration**: Replace `dfx.json` with a more ergonomic `crystal.config.ts`
+- **TypeScript-based Configuration**: Replace `dfx.json` with a more ergonomic `ice.config.ts`
 - **Task Automation**: Create dependency chains with async logic for maximum efficiency
 - **Canister Management**: Install and manage canisters directly via npm
 - **Boilerplate Generation**: Quickly scaffold common patterns like tokens, NFTs, and DAOs